 This course covers fundamental principles and laws of chemistry.
 Topics include measurement, atomic and molecular structure, periodicity, chemical reactions, chemical bonding, stoichiometry, thermochemistry, gas laws, and solutions.
-Upon completion, students should be able to demonstrate an understanding of fundamental chemical laws and concepts as needed in CHM 152.
+Upon completion, students should be able to demonstrate an understanding of fundamental chemical laws and concepts as needed in CHM-152.

+Local Prerequisites: ENG-090/090A, RED-090 or ENG-095/095A

+and MAT-070

-Local Prerequisites: ENG-090/090A, RED-090 and MAT-070 College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.

-CHM-152 General Chemistry II
+CHM-152 General Chemistry II 3 3 0 0